PsinaDev/Unreal-Engine-Plugin-Builder/README.md

 - Change interface language

 The app saves its config in:
-`%LOCALAPPDATA%\UnrealPluginRebuilder\`
+`%LOCALAPPDATA%\UEPluginBuilder\`

 ## Troubleshooting

 ### No Engines Found?
-Use "Advanced Options > Add Unreal Engine..." to manually add your UE installation.
+Use Settings > Engines tab to manually add your UE installation or click "Scan" to auto-detect.

 ### Build Errors?
 Check the console output for error messages.
 Make sure your plugin is compatible with the target engine version.